benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/accessibility/espeak.md

-Chrome OS comes with a port of the open-source eSpeak-NG speech synthesis engine. eSpeak-NG is lower quality than Google's "PATTS" speech engine, but it's faster, uses less resouces, and supports more languages.
+Chrome OS comes with a port of the open-source eSpeak-NG speech synthesis engine. eSpeak-NG is lower quality than Google's "PATTS" speech engine, but it's faster, uses less resources, and supports more languages.

 [Read more about Text-to-Speech in Chrome](tts.md).